IceWhaleTech/ZimaDocs/source/docs/Ubuntu-Server-is-best-suited-for-Personal-Server.md

 Connect your **USB Drive**, **Monitor**, **Keyboard**, **UsB Hub**(Optional), **Mouse** (Optional), **Network Cable** (Recommended) to **ZimaBoard.**

 # Power on and select the boot device

-## 7.Connect power and press F11 continuously.
+## 7.Connect power and press F11 continuously

-## 8.Select your USB drive starting with UEFI in the boot device menu.
+## 8.Select your USB drive starting with UEFI in the boot device menu

 ![Ubunt Server Choose Usb Boot](/images/Installing-Ubuntu-System/intall-ubuntu-system-choose-usb-boot.jpg)